cleisommais/s-size-url/README.md

 ## Functional Requirements

-* Given a URL, our service should generate a shorter and unique alias of it.
+* Given an URL, our service should generate a shorter and unique alias of it.
 This is called a short link.
 This link should be short enough to be easily copied and pasted into applications.
 * When users access a short link, our service should redirect them to the original link.
 * Users should optionally be able to pick a custom short link for their URL.
 * Links will expire after a standard default timespan.
 Users should be able to specify the expiration time.